Cyrus the Younger: Expedition against Artaxerxes II (401 BC)

 According to Xenophon, Cyrus saw that the outcome depended on the fate of the king; he therefore wanted Clearchus, the commander of the Greeks, to take the centre against Artaxerxes.
 Clearchus, afraid of the army's encirclement, disobeyed and remained on the flank.
-As a result, the left wing of the Persians under Tissaphernes was free to engage the rest of Cyrus' forces; Cyrus in the centre threw himself upon Artaxerxes but was slain.
+As a result, the left wing of the Persians under Tissaphernes was free to engage the rest of Cyrus's forces; Cyrus in the centre threw himself upon Artaxerxes but was slain.
 Tissaphernes claimed to have killed the rebel himself, and Parysatis later took vengeance upon the slayer of her favourite son.

 According to Plutarch's Life of Artaxerxes, a young Persian soldier named Mithridates unknowingly struck Cyrus the Younger during the Battle of Cunaxa (Greek: Κούναξα), making him fall from his horse, dazed.
 Some eunuchs found Cyrus and tried to bring him to safety, but a Caunian among the king's camp followers struck a vein behind his knee with a dart, making him fall and strike his head on a stone, whereupon he died.
 Unwisely, Mithridates boasted of killing Cyrus in the court, and Parysatis had him executed by scaphism.
-She likewise got vengeance on Masabates, the king's eunuch, who had cut off Cyrus' hand and head, by winning him from her son Artaxerxes in a game of dice and having him flayed alive.
+She likewise got vengeance on Masabates, the king's eunuch, who had cut off Cyrus's hand and head, by winning him from her son Artaxerxes in a game of dice and having him flayed alive.

 The Persian troops, instead of attacking the Greeks via a direct assault, decoyed them into the interior, beyond the Tigris, and then attacked through trickery.
 After their commanders had been taken prisoners, the Greeks managed to force their way to the Black Sea.